spacemeat/pyke/README.md

 - Options should be *convertible* to strings.
 - Options must be copyable (via `copy.deepcopy()`).

-We've already seen list-type options, and there are several of those.
-Custom ANSI colors for output are stored as dictionaries.
+We've already seen list-type options, and there are several of those in the built-in phase classes.
+Custom ANSI colors for output are stored as dictionaries of dictionaries.
 And of course, any phase class you create can use any new option types you desire, as long as they meet the above criteria.

 ### Overrides are stacked